yuguangchen1/KcwiKit/docs/KCWI_post-DRP_stacking.md

 For a basic stack without a final WCS adjustment (skipping `kcwi_astrometry`), one can omit the `ref_*` lines.

 Each of these parameters correspond to arguments in the `kcwi_align`, `kcwi_stack`, or `kcwi_astrometry` functions and additional parameters can be added on new lines.
-We encourage the reader to check out each of the relevant docstrings (LINK!) for more details and implementation strategies.
+We encourage the reader to check out each of the relevant docstrings (see `kcwi/py/kcwi.py`) for more details and implementation strategies.
 We outline the basic parameters below:

 **General Parameters:**
 `dimension x y`: final cube x and y dimensions